gregtatum/npm-keyframe-animator/README.md

 ### `actions`

 An array of actions to perform.
-Each action is composed of a dot-separated keypath into the main scene graph object, and the values of the action.
-The keypath can either point to a value or a function.
+Each action is composed of a keypath into the main scene graph object, and the values of the action.
+The keypath can include dot separated values like `"key.path.position.x"` and array values like `"key.path.position[0]"`.
+The value at the keypath can either be a value or a function.
 If it's a value then the actions will be applied like `scene.key.path = value`.
 If the keypath points to a function then it will invoked with the value like `scene.key.path(value)`.

 #### `[ 'key.path', [valueStart, valueEnd] ]`